thomwolf/Magic-Sand/README.md

 kinectProjector = std::make_shared<KinectProjector>(projWindow);
 kinectProjector->setup(true);
 ```
-Here, `setup(true)` indicates that the GUI of the `kinectProjector` should be displayed.
+Here, `setup(true)` indicates that the GUI of the `kinectProjector` should be displayed (right side of the main screen).
-The `KinectProjector` class take care of the communication with the kinect, the filtering and processing of the depth frames and the calibration of the kinect/projector system.
-It contains all the function to get the depth of the sand at a given location, the slope of the sand at a given location, to convert coordinates between kinect, world and projector space or to bind a texture containing the depth frame to an openGL shader for instance.

-The kinectProjector pointer can be shared among the various classes of the software, for instance shared with a SandSurfaceRenderer element (which compute the color image to be projected on the sand):
+The `kinectProjector` object can be shared among the various classes of the software.
+In the following example a SandSurfaceRenderer object is created (the `SandSurfaceRenderer` class takes care of displaying the colors on the sand):
 ```
 SandSurfaceRenderer* sandSurfaceRenderer;

 sandSurfaceRenderer = new SandSurfaceRenderer(kinectProjector, projWindow);
 sandSurfaceRenderer->setup(true);
 ```
-Here again, `setup(true)` indicates that the GUI of the `sandSurfaceRenderer` should be displayed.
+Here again, `setup(true)` indicates that the GUI of the `sandSurfaceRenderer` should be displayed  (left side of the main screen).
-The kinectProjector need to be updated in the update() function and drawn in the projector draw() function:
+The `kinectProjector` object need to be updated in the update() function and drawn within the projector draw() function.

+The following example is basically all that is needed to implement a simple sandbox operation once the `kinectProjector` and `sandSurfaceRenderer` objects have been initiated.
 ```
 void ofApp::update(){
   kinectProjector->update();